You can now submit your application for the master's programme

 Selection

 A selection procedure is part of admission to one of the master's programmes at the Academy of Architecture.
 Selection is based on motivation, portfolio, and the requirements set.
-Every year, more students apply than we can admit, which is why the selection is careful.
+The selection is carefully made by our selection committee.
 We also pay attention to a balanced mix in the cohort to be admitted.

 Within three weeks of uploading your application documents, you will receive confirmation of receipt from the Academy of Architecture and information about the rest of the procedure.
 If you have not received a message by the end of this period, please contact avb-studysecretariat@ahk.nl.